sunan93/DCGANs-for-Face-Generation/README.md

-# Face Generation using Generative Adversarial Networks
+# Face Generation using Deep Convolutional Generative Adversarial Networks

 In this project, a deep convolutional generative adversarial network has been used to generate faces of celebrities and also for hand-written digit generation.
 The project is inspired from udacity deep learning nanoDegree program.
 The following gives the details of the implementation.